 - 11.1 General: The Southeastern Regional Transmission Planning Process is designed to eliminate the potential for undue discrimination in planning by establishing appropriate lines of communication between the Transmission Owner, its transmission-providing neighbors, affected state authorities, Transmission Customers, and other Stakeholders regarding transmission planning issues. - 11.2 Meeting Structure: Each calendar year, the Southeastern Regional Transmission Planning Process will generally conduct and facilitate four (4) meetings ("Annual Transmission Planning Meetings") that are open to all Stakeholders.
 However, the number of Annual Transmission Planning Meetings, or duration of any particular meeting, may be adjusted by announcement upon the Regional Planning Website, provided that any decision to reduce the number of Annual Transmission Planning Meetings must first be approved by the Sponsors and by the Regional Planning Stakeholders' Group ("RPSG").
 These meetings can be done in person, through phone conferences, or through other telecommunications or technical means that may be available.
 The details regarding any such meeting will be posted on the Regional Planning Website, with a projected meeting schedule for a calendar year being posted on the Regional Planning Website on or before December 31st of the prior calendar year, with firm dates for all Annual Transmission Planning Meetings being posted at least 60 calendar days prior to a particular meeting.
 The general structure and purpose of these four (4) meetings will be as follows: - 11.2.1 First RPSG Meeting and Interactive Training Session: At this meeting, which will be held in the first quarter of each calendar year, the RPSG will be formed for purposes of that year.
-In addition, the Transmission Owner will meet with the RPSG and any other interested Stakeholders for the purposes of allowing the RPSG to select up to five (5) Stakeholder requested Economic Planning Studies3 that they would like to have studied by the Transmission Owner and the Sponsors.
+In addition, the Transmission Owner will meet with the RPSG and any other interested Stakeholders for the purposes of allowing the RPSG to select up to five (5) Stakeholder requested Economic Planning Studies that they would like to have studied by the Transmission Owner and the Sponsors.
 At this meeting, the Transmission Owner will work with the RPSG to assist the RPSG in formulating these Economic Planning Study requests.
-Requests that are inter-regional in nature will be addressed in the Southeast Inter-Regional Participation Process.
-The Transmission Owner will also conduct an interactive training session regarding its transmission planning for all interested Stakeholders.
-This session will explain and discuss the underlying methodology and criteria that will be utilized to develop the transmission expansion plan4 before that methodology and criteria are finalized for purposes of the development of that year's transmission expansion plan (i.e., the expansion plan that will be implemented the following calendar year).5 Stakeholders may submit comments to the Transmission Owner regarding the Transmission Owner's criteria and methodology during the discussion at the meeting or within ten (10) business days after the meeting, and the Transmission Owner will consider such comments.
-Depending upon the major transmission planning issues presented at that time, the Transmission Owner will provide various technical experts that will lead the discussion of pertinent transmission planning topics, respond to Stakeholder questions, and provide technical guidance regarding transmission planning matters.
-It is foreseeable that it may prove appropriate to shorten the training sessions as Stakeholders become increasingly knowledgeable regarding the Transmission Owner's transmission planning process and no longer need detailed training in this regard.

-As indicated infra at footnote 1, the Economic Planning Studies discussed in the regional planning portion of this Attachment K (Sections 11-31) refer to the regional Economic Planning Studies conducted through the SERTP process.
+As indicated infra at footnote 1, the Economic Planning Studies discussed in the regional planning portion of this Attachment K (Sections 11-32) refer to the regional Economic Planning Studies conducted through the SERTP process.